 The objective of this day is that the organizations try to conserve and preserve our cultural heritage.
 And these programs are held on an international level.
 This day is observed on April 18th annually.
 The celebrations are held in schools, by conducting events such as debates, speeches, elocution, and quiz.

 The students are also taken on field trips and they visit monumental sites that are in the geographical realm.
 The newspapers, news hosts, and radio stations also try and spread more information about the day.
 And give us many reasons to be proud of the country we live in.
 Our ancestors and forefathers have built a legacy even when our nation was at the cusp of so much turmoil that we were fighting.
-There are many beautiful pieces of art, forts, pillars, buildings, ancient monuments, temples, paintings, books published and classical artworks.
+There are many beautiful pieces of art, forts, pillars, buildings, ancient monuments, temples, paintings, books published, and classical artworks.

-This day is an attempt to help continue with educating our children and youth about the importance of our historical works and take pride in the shared cultural heritage.
+This day is an attempt to help continue with educating our children and youth about the importance of our historical works and taking pride in the shared cultural heritage.
 Hope we continue to learn more and like other holidays celebrate this day with a lot of zeal.
 Curiosity and questions about our nation’s history will be answered on this day.
 So let’s learn and explore.

 This is helpful to convey the meaning for students in grades 1-3 with the simple word in 10 lines.